5 Tips For Photographing Your Jewellery

 5. Don't be afraid to edit what needs editing

-However, if you choose to edit your photographs it is really important keep a true representation of your jewellery.
+However, if you choose to edit your photographs it is really important to keep a true representation of your jewellery.
 Keeping your jewellery close by whilst editing is a great way to compare and ensure the image is accurate.

-Elements that can be edited to help create a more professional look include, brightness - which helps to adjust lighting, focus (as mentioned in tip 2), sharpness, shadows, highlights and contrast.
-(Instagram's editing feature have all of these options!)
+Elements that can be edited to help create a more professional look include brightness (which helps to adjust lighting), focus (as mentioned in tip 2), sharpness, shadows, highlights and contrast.
+Instagram's editing feature have all of these options!

 Also in this section: